arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 * fine tuned statistical, linguistic, or data visualization needs
 *****
 --{{2}}--
 However, it's not great for fine-tuned statistical, linguistic, or data visualization purposes.
 SQL is therefore a tool that is often partnered with other tools like R or Python, which are better suited for work like statistical analysis.
+We will, however, see some of the ways that SQL can generate simple summary statistics today.

 ### Flavors of SQL